 Two theories focus on rotation about a horizontal axis in the atmospheric boundary layer.
-One theory suggests that streamwise vorticity (rotation about a horizontal axis aligned with the mean wind direction) exists in ambient (outside-of-the-storm) due to vertical shear of the horizontal wind $\Delta U/\Delta z$ in Fig. 15.42a.
-Once this inflow air reaches the thunderstorm, the horizontal streamwise vorticity is tilted by convective updrafts to create rotation around a vertical axis.
-Another considers shears in vertical velocity that develop near the ground where cool precipitation-induced downdrafts are adjacent to warm updrafts.
+One theory suggests that streamwise vorticity (rotation about a horizontal axis aligned with the mean wind direction) exists in ambient (outside-of-the-storm) air due to vertical shear of the horizontal wind $\Delta U/\Delta z$ in Fig. 15.42a.
+Once this air reaches the inflow region of the thunderstorm, the horizontal streamwise vorticity is tilted by convective updrafts to create rotation around a vertical axis.

+Another theory considers shears in vertical velocity that develop near the ground where cool precipitation-induced downdrafts are adjacent to warm updrafts.
 The result is vorticity about a nearly horizontal axis (Fig. 15.42b), which can be tilted towards vertical by the downdraft air near the ground.

 Two other theories utilize thunderstorm updrafts to stretch existing cyclonic vertical vorticity.
-One suggests that the precipitation-cooled downdraft will advect the mesocyclone-base downward, thereby stretching the vortex and causing it to spin faster.
+One suggests that the precipitation-cooled downdraft will advect the mesocyclone base downward, thereby stretching the vortex and causing it to spin faster.
 Such a mechanism could apply to mesoscale convective vortices (MCVs) in the mid troposphere.
-The other theory considers thunderstorm updrafts that advect the top of the mesocyclone upward also causing stretching and spin-up.
+The other theory considers thunderstorm updrafts that advect the top of the mesocyclone upward - also causing stretching and spin-up.

-Yet another theory suggests the large (synoptic cyclone) scale rotation about a vertical axis can cascade down to medium (mesocyclone) scales and finally down to small (tornadic) scales.
+Another theory suggests that large-scale rotation about a vertical axis of a synoptic-scale cyclone can cascade down to medium (mesocyclone) scales and finally down to small (tornadic) scales.
 All of these previous theories are for supercell tornadoes.